-Water, plumbing and bathroom fittings Repair Category Category 1 Notes The property appears connected to mains supplies of water.
+Water, plumbing and bathro oom fittings Repair Category Category 1 Notes The property appears connected to mains supplies of water.
 The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings appeared in fair order consistent with age.
-Flooring beneath the shower tray was not inspected, however it should be appreciated that over time the build-up of condensation together with small amounts of leakage from joints between tiling or mastic and shower fittings can lead to deterioration of flooring or wall linings and repairs in this regard should be anticipated and budgeted for as part of a normal and ongoing maintenance regime.
-Heating and hot water Repair Category 1 Notes A gas fired central heating system has been installed.
-This appears in functional condition.
-This will require ongoing and regular servicing.
-It is not uncommon for incoming purchasers to test / service the central heating boiler when taking occupancy.
-Regular servicing of the boilers will help maintain them in a workable and efficient condition.
+The sanitary fittings are of modern style and type.
+Flooring beneath the wet room structure was not inspected, however it should be appreciated that over time the build-up of condensation together with small amounts of leakage from joints between tiling or mastic and wet room fittings can lead to deterioration of flooring or wall linings and repairs in this regard should be anticipated and budgeted for as part of a normal and ongoing maintenance regime.
+The wet room structure will require more than regular maintenance due to the nature of construction.
+Heating and hot water Repair Category Category 2 Notes A single electric storage heater noted within the living room.
+Possible upgrading of the heating system is advisable.
+Any potential purchaser should carry out their own required due diligence.
+It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
+This should be regarded as a routine safety and maintenance check.
+The electrical system is on semi modern lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC registered Electrical Contractor.
 Drainage Repair Category Category 1 Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.